Skip to main content

 Own brand label or multiple brands sold: Multiple brands

-About: THTC (The Hemp Trading Company) has been making ethical clothes primarily from hemp, one of the most sustainable fabrics, since 1999 and have recently started to work with Rapanui/Teemill, with their branded organic cotton t-shirts printed on the Isle of Wight.
-They use plastic-free packaging, and their t-shirts can be sent back for the materials to be recovered and remade into something else.
+About: THTC (The Hemp Trading Company) has been making ethical clothes primarily from hemp, one of the most sustainable fabrics, since 1999.
+It works with Rapanui/Teemill, with their branded organic cotton t-shirts printed on the Isle of Wight.
+It uses plastic-free packaging, and its t-shirts can be sent back for the materials to be recovered and remade into something else.

 Own brand label or multiple brands sold: Own brand